jonathanharrell/cjarellano-v2/content/posts/live-from-a-studio-audience-those-were-the-days-keep-em-there.md

 \
 \
-TV pundits have spent the last four-odd decades asking, “Would such a groundbreaking show like ‘All in the Family’ ever work in today’s PC culture?”
+TV pundits have spent the last four-odd decades asking, “Would such a groundbreaking show like *All in the Family* ever work in today’s PC culture?”
 The question clouds the issue by the very way it’s framed.
 The truth is, as evidenced by last night’s painfully well-intentioned tribute, *All in the Family* wouldn’t work today for all the reasons that it DID work back in 1970.  \
 \
 It worked because back then, American pop culture was a monolith of 3 broadcast channels, a vanilla Billboard chart, and no Twitter.
 So when the Bunkers screeched their way onto TV with their racism, sexism, and freewheeling ignorance - almost nihilistically joyful in their ceaseless bickering - they made public what was shamefully private.
 I’m sure that large portions of the white viewing audience heard the Bunkers’ living room arguments almost as eerie transcriptions of their own.

 \
 But to trot out a sitcom text designed for 1973 and present it to an audience in 2019 is to pretend - for 25 uncomfortable minutes - that today we aren’t bombarded with daily social media tirades from the Trump-loving Archie Bunkers and smug snowflake Mike Stivics in our lives.
-If *All in the Family* had a mission to expose the ugliness of middle America to itself, to get it all out and onto the kitchen table so we can poke at it and deal with it, we might look around the hellscape that is our News Feeds today and say, “Uh….. mission accomplished?”
+If *All in the Family* had a mission to expose the ugliness of middle America to itself, to get it all out and onto the kitchen table so we can poke at it and deal with it, we might look around the hellscape that is our social media feeds today and say, “Uh….. mission accomplished?”

 <div class="relative mb-12" style="padding: 56.25% 0 0 0;">
   <iframe